hide2/luz/README.md

 # luz - Building blazing fast APIs and micro-services
-luz gets 3X performance of Nodejs, 4.5X of expressjs, 18X of Lumen.
+luz gets 3X performance of Nodejs, 4.5X of Express, 18X of Lumen.

 See benchmark result of the same "hello" example with single process:
 - luz: 27000 #/sec